Frangokastello | Chania Crete | The Ottoman Expulsion and the Drosoulites Phenomenon

 There are tourism facilities around Frangokastello beach in southern Crete, and the distance of the area from main urban centers helps it keep at minor development levels.

-The area does not have high quality facilities, but rooms and apartments are generally clean and the owners very kind.
+The area does not have luxury facilities, but rooms and apartments are generally clean and the owners very kind.
 We propose Milos studios (with the 100 years old renovated windmill - apartment), Flisvos apartments (also restaurant), Coral Hotel Frangokastello (also restaurant) and Monachus Monachus hotel.
-For higher quality accommodation, you can book Villa Papadosifos.

 Stories of the locals reveal that the rebellious Sfakians did not allow the Venetians to built the Frangokastello Castle Crete.
 Specifically, a wild group of locals destroyed for a long time, at night, what the Venetians were building during the day.
 Finally, the Venetians brought a big army that arrested this group and hanged all Sfakians.